 ARSC Success Skills Courses

 We currently offer two courses with small classes to help Arts & Sciences undergraduates acclimate to balancing school and other life obligations.
-These are offered to incoming first-years in the fall semester, and in fall and spring semesters for continuing students who have found themselves struggling academically for whatever reason.
-We are in the process of developing a course specifically for transfer students as well.
+These are offered to incoming first-years in the fall semester, and in fall and spring semesters for continuing students who have found themselves struggling academically or wanting additional support for whatever reason.

 Both courses are structured to provide more direct and frequent interaction with advisement and campus support to help our students develop important communication skills, practice different learning strategies, more efficiently navigate university life, and prioritize relationship-building during crucial times in their studies.